Language programme of basic education in the City of Kuopio

 B2 language

 Pupils start studying a B2 language in grade 8.
-At Hatsala Classical School, pupils can start learning Latin as their B2 language in grade 7.
-As (free-choice) B2 language can be offered German, French, Spanish and Russian, depending on the school’s language programme.
+As a B2 language (optional) German, French, Spanish and Russian can be offered according to the school’s language programme, as well as Latin at Hatsala Classical School.
 Schools may additionally offer short language courses where the syllabus is shorter than the B syllabus.
 The schools work together to form B2 language groups.

 Language programme (in Finnish)